Rajesh8925/Quiz_Apps/README.md

 ## ⚠️ Important Security Notice

-**This repository contains demonstration credentials for educational purposes only.**

 - **API Keys**: You must get your own OpenRouter API key from https://openrouter.ai/keys
 - **Database**: Use your own database credentials or SQLite for local development